Relief Fund and Assistance Program Information

 In order for your application to be reviewed, you must send supporting documentation to Tulsa Community Foundation (TCF).
 The Application Review Committee will not consider incomplete applications.
 You are welcome to submit your application without documents to start the process and then follow up with your documents.

 Two types of documentation are required:

 1.)
 Documentation of the emergency event/incident that has caused your financial hardship.

 2.)
-Documentation of your financial hardship, such as, copies of the bills for which you are requesting payment and affected paycheck stubs.
+Documentation of your financial hardship, such as, copies of the bills for which you are requesting payment, receipts from crisis expenses, and/or affected paycheck stubs.

 We understand that each situation is unique and there are many types of documents that TCF can review.
 Feel free to submit your application to start the process, then contact us if you need help with documentation.
-Emergency@TulsaCF.org or call 918-591-2427.
+Email: Emergency@TulsaCF.org

 Home Catastrophe/Natural Disaster